cuijianzhuang/chronoframe/README.md

 | NUXT_OAUTH_GITHUB_CLIENT_SECRET    | GitHub OAuth app Client Secret         | None        | Yes                                                  |
 | NUXT_SESSION_PASSWORD              | Session encryption password (32 chars) | None        | Yes                                                  |

+## 📖 User Guide

+> If `CFRAME_ADMIN_EMAIL` and `CFRAME_ADMIN_PASSWORD` are not set, the default admin account is:
+> - Email: `admin@chronoframe.com`
+> - Password: `CF1234@!`

+### Logging into the Dashboard

+1. Click avatar to sign in with GitHub OAuth or use email/password login

+### Uploading Photos

+1. Go to the dashboard at /dashboard
+2. On the Photos page, select and upload images (supports batch & drag-and-drop)
+3. System will automatically parse EXIF data, generate thumbnails, and perform reverse geocoding

 ## 📸 Screenshots

 ![Gallery](./docs/images/screenshot1.png)